 Prior to joining Kirkland, he served as a law clerk to Justice Samuel A. Alito Jr. of the Supreme Court of the United States and to Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit.
-He was also an Olin/Searle Fellow at Georgetown University Law Center and has published articles in several law reviews as well as The New York Times, Commentary, Forbes.com and other publications.
+He has held fellowships at New York University School of Law and Georgetown University Law Center and has published articles in several law reviews and other publications.

 Cain as His Brother's Keeper: Property Rights and Christian Doctrine in Locke's Two Treatises of Government, 42 Seton Hall L. Rev. 185 (2012).